 Sincerely, (or “All the best,” if you are friendly with the person)

-A little tips about reference
+A few tips about reference

 Choosing to ask for a reference is an important step in your application process.
 Depending on the job you are applying for, you want to determine who you put in your reference list.
 When possible, use the reference with the company’s connection that you are applying.
 It is also helpful to use references that can verify your eligibility for the particular job you are applying for.
-It’s great to list the people who have worked with you in the same context with the location.
+It’s great to list the people who have worked with you in the same context as the location.

 When you ask someone to give a reference to someone, then it is always a good idea to give it a chance to decrease.
 Although most people are happy to cooperate with the references and recommendations, they may refrain from doing so at any time in personal circumstances.